Background pattern

 Use in children and adolescents

-The notch is only for breaking the tablet if it is difficult to swallow it whole.
+The score line is only for breaking the tablet if you find it difficult to swallow it whole.

-Due to its size, Cemidon tablets are not suitable for the treatment of adults, children, or adolescents who cannot swallow tablets.
+Due to its size, Cemidon tablets are not suitable for the treatment of adults, children, or adolescents who cannot swallow the tablets.

 If you take more CemidonB6than you should

-If you forgot to take CemidonB6
+If you forget to take CemidonB6

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt the treatment with CemidonB6
+If you stop taking CemidonB6

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Rare side effects(may affect up to 1 in 100 people):
+Uncommon side effects(may affect up to 1 in 100 people):

-Very rare side effects(may affect up to 1 in 1,000 people):
+Rare side effects(may affect up to 1 in 1,000 people):

-Frequency not known(cannot be estimated from available data):
+Frequency not known(cannot be estimated from the available data):

 • Visual disturbances, blurred vision,